aridjayarecipes/cutesrecipes.web.app/content/post/1783-easiest-way-to-make-award-winning-blueberry-lemon-muffins.md

 recipeinstructions:
 - "Preheat oven to 400 degrees.
 Place muffin liners in muffin tin."
 - "In a large mixing bowl, combine flour, sugar, baking powder and salt."
 - "Using a pastry blender, cut in butter until mixture resembles fine crumbs.
-If you don&#39;t have a pastry blender just use a fork."
+If you don't have a pastry blender just use a fork."
 - "In a small bowl, beat together egg, milk, lemon juice and vanilla extract."
 - "Add egg mix to the dry mix just until blended."
 - "Fold in blueberries."